fkanedev/fkctp-django-Music-Band-Site-ma-ui/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

 # Music Band Website
 This project aims to develop a Django-based web application for a popular music band.
 The website allows users to view pictures from past events, see popular lyrics, list upcoming events, create an account, sign in, and register for events.
-The application was built using Flask for microservices and Django for the main application, following the steps from a predefined template.
+It demonstrates the practical application of Django in a real-world scenario.
+It's part of my training in the [IBM Developer Skills Network - Back-end Development Capstone](https://github.com/ibm-developer-skills-network/sfvih-Back-end-Development-Capstone) utilizing a [template](https://github.com/ibm-developer-skills-network/sfvih-Back-end-Development-Capstone) provided by IBM Developer Skills Network.

 ## Table of Contents
 1. [Introduction](#introduction)